 An ancient Greek painted cup, a medieval illuminated manuscript, and an Impressionist painting alongside re-creations by social media users

-Ingenuity across the ages, inspired by lockdown and the Getty challenge
+Ingenuity across the ages, inspired by lockdown and the Getty challenge.

 Back in March, Getty’s social media team invited you to bring creativity to quarantine by re-creating a favorite artwork with three objects (or people or pets) in your home.
+A tremendous outpouring of beauty, wit, and hilarity followed, as hundreds of thousands of you posted re-creations to the #GettyMuseumChallenge, since transformed into a book raising funds for charity.

 Many of you have asked about Getty curators’ favorites.
 In response, three members of Getty’s curatorial teams (representing antiquities, manuscripts, and paintings, respectively) have joined up to offer our perspective on several favorites.
 As you’ll see, we’re particularly drawn to the many brilliant images that illuminate aspects of the original art—and of the human condition in the time of COVID-19.